al1sant0s/Hypothesis-Tests/README.md

      * show_values: if set to True, it will show critical values and the test statistic value on x axis, otherwise it will let matplotlib choose the x axis marks (ticks).
      * fill_pvalue: if set to True, it will fill the area associated with the pvalue of the test.
      * lw: control the linewidth of the lines of the plot.
-     * colors: this dictonary is used to plot the test with different colors than default.
+     * colors: this dictonary is used to plot the test with specific colors.
 Bellow are the keys you can put in this dictonary along with the default colors used.
        * `"pdf": "#8c8c8c"` color of the probability density function (curve).
        * `"ts": "#D2B48C"` color of the dashed line that indicates the test statistic position.
        * `"cr": "#F08080"` color of the critical region.